Jaykef/ai-algorithms/README.md

 # AI Algorithms

 This repo is a work in progress containing first-principle implementations of groundbreaking AI algorithms using a wide range of deep learning frameworks.
-Each implementation is accompanied by its supporting research papers.
+Each implementation is accompanied by its supporting research paper(s).
 The goal is to provide comprehensive educational resources for understanding and implementing foundational AI algorithms from scratch.

 ## Implementations
 - [mnist_self_compressing_nns](https://github.com/Jaykef/ai-algorithms/blob/main/mnist_self_compression.ipynb) - Pytorch implementation of ["Self-compressing Neural Networks"](https://arxiv.org/pdf/2301.13142).
 The paper shows dynamic neural network compression during training - reduced size of weight, activation tensors and bits required to represent weights.